 Logistics - An earned doctorate in logistics or in a related field with evidence of completed graduate course work in logistics.
 A Juris Doctorate with relevant experience for those whose primary teaching responsibility is in contracting and procurement.

-Visual Arts - The recognized and accepted terminal degree is the M.F.A. for studio areas including: ceramics, drawing, jewelry and metals, painting, photography, printmaking, sculpture, weaving and textiles, and graphic design.
+Visual Arts - The recognized and accepted terminal degrees are the M.F.A. or M.G.D. for studio areas including: ceramics, drawing, jewelry and metals, painting, photography, printmaking, sculpture, weaving and textiles, and graphic design.

 Performing Arts - The recognized and accepted terminal degree is the M.F.A. in the following disciplines: costume design, scene design, lighting design, technical directing, dance, acting, and directing.